What is the purpose of a rear diffuser?

 How does a rear diffuser work?

-As a vehicle is driven down the road, high-speed air is passing underneath the vehicle at low pressure.
+As a vehicle drives down the road, high-speed air is passing underneath the vehicle at low pressure.
 As the air passes to the rear of the vehicle through the diffuser, the air expands through an expansion chamber (from high pressure to low).
-Through this expansion, air speed is reduced and pressure is increased (through what is called the Venturi effect).
-This pressure differential between the low-pressure air under the car and the high pressure at the rear creates a vacuum sucking air out from under the car.
-With high-pressure air above the car and low pressure under the car, high downforce is created while reducing aerodynamic drag.
+Through this expansion, airspeed reduces and pressure is increased (through what is called the Venturi effect).
+This pressure differential between the low-pressure air under the car and the high pressure at the rear creates a vacuum sucking the air out from under the car.
+With high-pressure air above the car and low pressure under the car, high downforce is present while reducing aerodynamic drag.

 What is aerodynamic drag?

 The force of air pushing in the opposite direction of the vehicle, reducing efficiency.
 The reduction of drag will make a vehicle cut through the air cleaner, increasing performance.

 Imagine the comparison between the front of a semi-truck (flat and tall) compared to a sports car front (low and pointy).
 The semi-truck has more surface area pushing against the air as it moves forward, preventing the vehicle from efficiently moving through the air.
 More power is needed to overcome this negative force creating inefficiency.

 A sports car has a low and pointy front which cuts through the air like an arrow, there is less resistance pushing against the air as the vehicle moves forward.
 This makes the vehicle more efficient as less engine power is needed to overcome wind resistance compared to the semi-truck.